tapjs/tapjs/docs/src/content/docs/structure/index.md

 failing test at `test/bug-description.js`, and then update the code to make the test pass.
-When features are added, you can add example code at `test/feature-description.js` that demonstrates using the feature, and theen update the code to make it pass by implementing the feature.
+When features are added, you can add example code at `test/feature-description.js` that demonstrates using the feature, and then update the code to make it pass by implementing the feature.

 Over time, you might end up with something like this: